How does desalination work?

 Electrodialysis uses the electrical charge of salt ions to separate them from water.
 In this process, the water is pretreated and sent to a stack of membranes.
 Two electrodes, a positive one placed on one side of the cell and a negative one on the other, conduct an electrical current through the water.
 Ions are attracted to oppositely charged electrodes and flow through membranes that are designed to trap anions, which are negatively charged ions, or cations, which are positively charged ions.
 Once the ions are captured, fresh water remains.

-See also What is an acoustic sealant?
+See also What is soft landing?

 Other types of desalination processes include solar humidification, membrane distillation, and freezing.
 Freezing takes advantage of the fact that salt is not included in the formation of ice crystals when water freezes, so this mineral can be removed when the water is nearly frozen.
 Solar humidification uses the sun’s energy to vaporize water.
 The water can then condense on another surface, where it collects.